dossiersolutions/kolibri-tools/README.md

 # kolibri-update-dependencies

-This repository contains the `kolibri-update-dependencies` script, which automatically fills in `package.json` based on local `dependencies.local.js` files, which in turn may require modules, automatically including their dependencies as well.

 ### The problem

 - We want to split the Kolibri JavaScript codebase beween several folders within `ProFile/trunk` (called modules) in order to be able to share code between different frontend projects.